 To comply with the TPD-II, electronic cigarettes and refill containers must show safety mechanisms such as child-proof closure, warranty seal, protection against breakage, anti-loss mechanism, recharging mechanism allowed by the 2016/586 EU Implementing Decision of the European Commission.

-Furthermore, illustrative leaflets, unit packs and any external packaging must include specific information (eg list of ingredients, health warnings, etc.) according to the obligations (size, font, etc.) defined by the TPD-II and its national transpositions.
+Furthermore, labels, illustrative leaflets, unit packs and any external packaging must include specific information (eg list of ingredients, health warnings, etc.) according to the obligations (size, font, etc.) defined by the TPD-II and its national transpositions.

 The TPD-II provides for restrictions on how vaping products are sponsored, for example by prohibiting commercial communications via radio, audiovisual and print, with the exception of that reserved exclusively for professionals.